szabgab/rust.code-maven.com/pages/reuse-macro-in-the-same-crate.md

 This is probably only important if you don't want to use all the macros.
 Probably this is only relevant to me while I am writing examples to show Rust.
 In real-world code you probably would get rid of the macros you don't use or you'd create a separate crate that exports macros and then you'd import only the ones you need.
+Note the exlamation mark at the beginning!

 The full file: